sourcecred/docs/intro_calculating_cred_grain.md

 #### How grain is traded:

 Grain payouts are currently tracked by Dandelion in an observable notebook linked to in [this Discourse thread](https://discourse.sourcecred.io/t/sourcecred-contributor-payouts/298).
+We currently consider grain a "preview" or experimental balance, though we plan to honor it going forward.
 As a result, actually receiving grain is an opt-in process.
 If you opt in, there may be financial or tax liabilities; if you don't, it currently seems like grain is just a number in a list.
 Additionally, grain distributions will vest over time in order to smooth out the peakiness of grain distribution, as described in [this Discourse thread](https://discourse.sourcecred.io/t/grain-vesting/636).
 Even now, grain can be sold or given.
 In fact, [Protocol Labs](https://protocol.ai/) supports SourceCred by purchasing grain directly from contributors.
 At present, the transfer of grain is executed by recording changes to the observable notebook on GitHub [here](https://github.com/sourcecred/cred).

 ## Future roadmap features